 The Warriors will go into the 2020-21 season with positional needs to shore up their depth if they intend to make a run at the title.
-If Steph Curry, Klay Thompson and Draymond Green are healthy next season, the front office will have to mix and match with what they already have filling out the roster, with the new additions they can bring in on limited money.
+If Steph Curry, Klay Thompson and Draymond Green are healthy next season, the front office will have to mix and match with what they already have filling out the roster.

-NBA free agency: Warriors could target these guards for next season originally appeared on NBC Sports Bay Area
+NBA free agency: Warriors could target these big men for next season originally appeared on NBC Sports Bay Area